zpolygon95/unified-agenda/README.md

 A simple Unity Top Bar widget for displaying iCal events, written in python.

+Never fumble with calendar apps again!
+This widget will display exactly how much time you have until your next appointment, at a glance.
+Pull down the menu to get a full list of the current day's events.

+Web calendar sources can be specified by a URL from which they can be fetched, such as the private address provided by Google Calendar.
+Prefer to live off-the-grid?
+Unified Agenda supports local-only calendars as well: simply point the path field to your iCal file, and leave the URL field blank.

+Don't like something about this widget?
+Change it!
+All flavor text and icons can be modified.

+To run the widget, make the script executable with `chmod +x unifiedagenda.py` and execute with `./unifiedagenda.py`.
+If you prefer the settings to be stored somewhere other than `~/.config/io.zjp.unifiedagenda/`, just specify the path as the first argument: `./unifiedagenda.py [path]`.

 ## TODO ##

 + <del>Add a preferences menu</del>